Quantum gravity on the black hole horizon: The action

 The gauge that best exploits the spherical symmetry of the problem at hand is that of Regge and Wheeler \cite{Regge:1957td}.
 The metric fluctuations are first expanded in spherical harmonics and split into odd and even parity modes $h_{\mu\nu} = \sum_{l, m} h^+_{lm, \mu\nu} + \sum_{l, m} h^-_{lm, \mu\nu}$ where a symmetric two dimensional field $H_{ab}$ with indices $a,b \in \{x,y\}$ and a scalar field $K$ are introduced.
 Both $H_{ab}$ and $K$ are only functions of $x,y$ (and of course depend on the suppressed $l,m$ indices) since the angular dependence is extracted out in the spherical harmonic expansion; we label the angular coordinates by capitalised indices $A,B$.
 In the Regge-Wheeler gauge, the even mode is then given by

 and the explicit form of the odd mode will turn out to be irrelevant (as we will describe below).
 Of the six physical degrees of freedom in the metric fluctuations, four sit in the even mode above, and two in the odd-parity mode $h^-_{lm, \mu\nu}$.
 Conveniently, the choice of gauge results in a decoupling of the odd and even parity modes in the quadratic action.
-Moreover, it can be checked \cite{Gaddam:2020mwe} that the spherical symmetry of the background ensures a decoupling between the different partial waves at quadratic order.
+Moreover, spherical symmetry of the background ensures a decoupling between the different partial waves at quadratic order.

 Finally, a comment on Faddeev-Popov ghosts is in order.
 We will assume that they contribute to the scattering to be considered only at sub-leading order in the $s\gg \gamma^2 M^2_{Pl}$ limit; this is familiar from \cite{Kabat:1992tb}.
-A further comment on this matter is due in \secref{sec:ccd}.\\
+A further comment on this matter is due in \secref{sec:nearhorizon}.\\